 - advocates for the protection of the constitutional rights of its clients;

 - contributes to the efficient and effective operation of the criminal justice system in Cattaraugus County;

 - where appropriate, advocates and works toward achieving results that have the greatest likelihood to help rehabilitate clients;

-Public Works was created in 1985 by the Cattaraugus County Legislature to consolidate the operations of the Highway, Refuse, and Buildings and Grounds divisions, the Fairgrounds and the Onoville Marina.
+Public Works was created in 1985 by the Cattaraugus County Legislature to consolidate the operations of the Highway, Refuse, the Fairgrounds, and Buildings and Grounds divisions.

 The Real Property Service Department was created by the Assessment Improvement Act of 1971, mandated by the State of New York.
 The Cattaraugus County Office of Real Property was started in June of 1972 and is currently staffed by five people including the director.
 Real Property Tax Service produces tax bills for towns, villages, cities, and school districts.
 There are 32 towns, 9 villages, 2 cities and 17 school districts in Cattaraugus County, with approximately 51,430 total parcels.

 The Risk Management Department is involved in the continuous process of controlling potential loses to Cattaraugus County.

 The mission of the law enforcement divisions of the Cattaraugus County Sheriff's Office is to provide for the peace and security of all residents of Cattaraugus County with particular emphasis on those areas where we are the primary law enforcement agency.

 The Cattaraugus County Department of Social Services provides a variety of services and programs for needy individuals and families in Cattaraugus County and strives to promote self-sufficiency, safety and family stability.
 Our highly skilled, professional staff work with community partners and various county departments to meet the needs of the community.
 Annually, we fund programming and collaborate to deliver innovative programming designed to reach our goals.